Zainabdada/BILLIONARIES-DATA-ANALYSIS-USING-EXCEL-/README.md

 #### Data Analysis
 - conducted descriptive statitics
-- used pivoyt table for billionaires age grouping
+- used pivot table for billionaires age grouping
 - determined top 10 billionaires and the sum of thier worth
 - identified higest age range of most billionaires